neoblades02/tpi-submit-bot/README.md

   - Selects the correct client from results table or closes popup if not found.
 - **Smart Tour Operator Selection**:
   - Searches through tour operator dropdown with automatic scrolling.
-  - Uses partial matching for operator names.
+  - Uses enhanced matching logic with exact matches and word boundaries to prevent false positives.
   - Handles cases where operator is not found in the system.
 - **Regional and Date Processing**:
   - Automatically selects "United States" as destination region.